-- Bachelor of Music in Music Education
+- Bachelor of Music in Music Education: University of the Pacific

-- Master of Music in Performance (Trombone)
+- Master of Music in Performance (Trombone): Texas Tech University

-Keith Bohnet's education history includes a Master of Music in Trombone Performance from Texas Tech University in 1984, and a Bachelor of Music Education (euphonium concentration) from the University of the Pacific in 1979.
-Professional performance experience includes work with the Mobile Symphony (1988-present), Gulf Coast Symphony (1988-2006), Pensacola Symphony (1987-1988), Lubbock Symphony (1982-1984), and Roswell Symphony (1982-1984).
+Keith Bohnet's education history includes the degree Master of Music in Trombone Performance from Texas Tech University in 1984, and the degree Bachelor of Music Education (euphonium concentration) from the University of the Pacific in 1979.
+Professional performance experience includes work with Mobile Symphony (1988-2020), Gulf Coast Symphony (1988-2006), Pensacola Symphony (1987-1988), Lubbock Symphony (1982-1984), and Roswell Symphony (1982-1984).